Versolato/WCLUtility/README.md

 ## Path Ahead

 * ~~Computing WN8, WinRate and Average Tier of the Players and Teams;~~
+* ~~Exporting information on the tier X tanks;~~
-* Exporting Excel Workbook with clean records, and information on the tanks.
+* Exporting an Excel Workbook with clean records, and information on the tanks.